lpfann/website/content/post/decentralized-site/index.md

 Until that changes one additionally needs to host websites the traditional way using web servers and DNS.
 One can use [Cloudflares](https://developers.cloudflare.com/distributed-web/ipfs-gateway/connecting-website/) IPFS gateway and DNS solution to automatically serve IPFS content over normal HTTP.

 For now this Blog is hosted by [Netlify](https://www.netlify.com/) for non-IPFS enabled visitors.

 ## Summary

 Overall this process is still very much a complicated and hard thing.
 While IPFS and its ecosystem is steadily improving there is still a lot to do.

-Luckily new services such as [terminal.co](https://terminal.co/) are coming up which provide end to end decentralized hosting solutions.
+Luckily new services such as [Terminal.co](https://terminal.co/) are coming up which provide end to end decentralized hosting solutions.

-[^1]: We have one external reference left which provides our visitor counting script.
+[^1]: We have one[^2] external reference left which provides our visitor counting script.
 Missing it would not influence the usability negatively for the visitors.
 (You could argue it would improve the experience :wink:)
+[^2]: After publishing this article we added a new [commenting system](https://commento.io/).
+While it is self hosted, it is not decentralized.
+Apparently, that is [still a non-trivial thing](https://fixingtao.com/2016/06/how-to-create-a-fairly-decentralized-commenting-system/) to do.